UDBMDSFY - BSc (Hons) Biomedical Science (including foundation year)

 PDP will be embedded within each module and across the course with students given time to reflect on their learning.
 Students will take part in tutorials at all levels designed to facilitate discussion on what has been learnt in order that reflective learning will contribute to identifying objectives, success criteria, and action plans that can be included in PDPs.
 PDP is designed to assist students develop as independent learners, identify their strengths and weaknesses not only whilst studying at BSc level, but will be of benefit throughout their future career.

-The option exists for students to undertake an additional 30 credit module BC6W04 Sandwich Placement module to enhance employability.
-This would normally be undertaken between level 5 and 6, this would extend the period of study to four years.
 For part-time students in appropriate employment they can complete the module over an extended period during their degree rather than take a year out.

 Progress with Undergraduate Skills will be articulated to students as the programme progresses through feedback from tutors and peers enabling them to reflect on their progress based on the evidence available.
 Other activities outside of the academic aspect of university life will also contribute to aspects of undergraduate Skills